 Grant was a champion of the arts and theatre.
 He designed the sets and costumes for seven works for the Royal Winnipeg Ballet as well as for the Winnipeg Contemporary Dancers and Rainbow Stage.
 He was a board member of the Royal Winnipeg Ballet, the Royal Winnipeg Ballet School and Rainbow Stage.
 He chaired the decorations committee for the Winnipeg Art Gallery, designing five gala fundraisers, and sat on the advisory committee for the Manitoba Craft Guild.
 Marshall was inducted into the Rainbow Stage Wall of Fame in 2009.
 Marshall also volunteered his design time for several non-profit institutions including Ronald MacDonald House, where he was both a member of the steering committee and the designer.
 He sat on the board of the Mount Carmel Clinic and the Anne Ross Daycare Centre in Winnipeg.

-Painting was Grant's passion and he was considered to be a superior landscape water-color painter.
-Numerous solo exhibitions included Leonard Marcoe Studio Gallery, Win-nipeg (six shows, 1980 – 2012) and two exhibitions at the University of Manitoba.
-He also participated in group exhibitions at Site Gallery (1995-2012) and at The Charles Herman Gallery in Vancouver.
+Painting was Marshall’s passion and he was considered a superior landscape water-colour painter.
+Numerous solo exhibitions included Leonard Marcoe Studio Gallery, Winnipeg (six shows, 1980 – 2012) and two exhibitions at the University of Manitoba.
+He also participated in group exhibitions at Site Gallery (1995-2012) and at the Charles Herman Gallery in Vancouver.
 One of the first private art galleries in Winnipeg was opened on Osborne Street by Grant Marshall, Bruce Head and Winston Leathers in the 1960s.